-learning growth of students.26 Students taught by a high-quality teacher three years in a row score 50 percentile points higher on standardized tests than students of ineffective teachers.27
+Research consistently shows that placing an effective teacher in the classroom is more important than any other single factor, including smaller class size, in raising student academic achievement.31 A good teacher, as opposed to a weak one, can make as much as a full year's difference in the learning growth of students.32 Students taught by a high-quality teacher three years in a row score 50 percentile points higher on standardized tests than students of ineffective teachers.33

-The research also shows that students taught by a weak teacher two years in a row may never catch up.
-Two decades of research show that the qualities of an effective teacher are:
+Research also shows that students taught by a weak teacher two years in a row may never catch up.
+Two decades of research shows that the qualities of an effective teacher are:

-- Mastery of the subject matter - Five years or more of teaching experience - Training that emphasizes content knowledge and high standards of classroom competency - Strong academic skills, intellectual curiosity and an excitement about learning for its own sake28
+- Mastery of the subject matter - Five years or more of teaching experience - Training that emphasizes content knowledge and high standards of classroom competency - Strong academic skills, intellectual curiosity and an excitement about learning for its own sake34

 Research shows that holding a teaching certificate is not a reliable indication of whether a person will make a good teacher.
 There is a marked difference between having a state-issued teacher certificate and being a good teacher.
-Getting a teaching certificate indicates a person has fulfilled certain requirements, but may not be effective in the classroom.
+Getting a teaching certificate indicates a person has fulfilled certain requirements, but does not indicate they will be effective in the classroom.